-The most popular lasers for plastic applications are the famous UV laser, the green wave FlyPeak laser by LASIT and the traditional green light Laser, with fiber optic source.
-In most cases, we recommend using a MOPA laser, meaning with variable pulse: thanks to the pulse duration control, this laser ensures maximum performance in the most difficult applications.
+The most popular lasers for marking plastic are the well-known UV laser, the FlyPeak green wave laser from LASIT, and the traditional green light laser with a fiber optic source.
+In many cases, we can also recommend using a MOPA laser (variable pulse).
+Because of the ability to control pulse timing, this laser performs exceptionally well, even for some difficult applications.

-In most cases pressing too much when marking can be counterproductive and can decrease the final contrast, so it is better to start with 1 repetition and gradually increase them.
+In most cases, forcing a marking can be counterproductive and decrease the final contrast.
+That’s why it’s better to start with one repetition and gradually increase from there.

-Below we have identified the 3 most common plastic materials in our experience, describing their characteristics and the best parameters for marking them.For full reports and further insights, we recommend downloading the Guide.
+Below, we have identified the three most common plastic materials used in laser marking, describing their characteristics and the best parameters: